Ixtlamati (MH624r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Ixtlamati ("A Wise Person") is attested here as a man’s name.
+This black-line drawing of the simplex glyph for the personal name Ixtlamati ("He is Wise") is attested here as a man’s name.
 The glyph is a human eye (ixtli) drawn in a way fairly close to the pre-contact starry-eye style.
 It is a phonetic indicator that the name starts with Ix-, but it also ties in semantically to the kind of knowledge the wise person has--gained from experiencing things with his own eyes.

 Description, Credit: